-After School Club runs daily after school to 6pm at a cost of £10.
+After School Club currently runs daily after school to 5pm (this earlier time is due to smaller grouped bubbles in-line with COVID-19 guidance) at a cost of £7.
+The club normally runs until 6pm.
 This club is available to all children attending Russell Street School from Nursery, Reception, Year 1 and Year 2.
 At the end of the school day the children attending after school club are escorted from their classrooms to after school club by a member of staff.
 There is a mixture of structured and free play activities available, including sports with our coach.
 The children are offered a snack during the session.
 The club enables children to continue their learning and to relax with their friends, in a safe environment beyond the school day.
-Parents are required to collect their children by 6pm.
+Parents are required to collect their children by 5pm.

 For both clubs we require bookings and payment in advance.
 Payment can be made using Parentmail, Childcare Vouchers or Tax-Free Childcare.
-Registration and Booking forms are available in the school office and on our website.
+Registration and Booking enquiries can be made by emailing wraparoundcare@russell-street-school.co.uk or by contacting the office.